AugustusKH/AugustusKH/README.md

 - ⚡ Fun fact: ...
 -->

-Pakorn Sagulkoo (he/him) is a physician at the Centre for Biomedical Informatics, Chiang Mai University, Thailand.
+Pakorn Sagulkoo (he/him) is a physician at the Center for Biomedical Informatics, Chiang Mai University, Thailand.
 He graduated with a Doctor of Medicine degree from Chiang Mai University and a Master’s degree in Bioinformatics and Computational Biology from Chulalongkorn University, Thailand.

 He is currently a PhD candidate at Chulalongkorn University and is also enrolled in a double doctoral degree programme in Computational Biology at the Institute of Systems, Molecular and Integrative Biology (ISMIB), University of Liverpool, UK.
 In addition, he is pursuing a part-time Bachelor’s degree in Mathematics at Ramkhamhaeng University, Thailand, to deepen his understanding of the mathematical and computational foundations of bioinformatics and machine learning.